 Our Analysis and Test Results

-While you could jerry-rig some sort of stand or hanger for this shower to be hands-free, it's not intuitive and Nemo doesn't offer any sort of solution for this.
+While you could jerry-rig some sort of stand or hanger for this shower to be hands-free, it's not intuitive, and Nemo doesn't offer any sort of solution for this.
 Unfortunately, this means you'll be taking a lot of one-handed showers with the Helio.
 But if you're just using this unit to rinse gear or dishes or bathe the dog, you probably won't mind so much.
-The Nemo also has the smallest shower head of any model we tested, with just ⅝in of usable shower head width.
-Compared to the luxurious 2in of the AngLink and Pure Clean, this is positively puny!
+The Nemo also has one of the narrowest sprays of any model we tested, at just ⅝in.
 One struggle we had while using this unit was that once your feet are wet, it becomes quite easy for them to slip off the foot pump, which is frustrating and tended to make quite a muddy mess.
 We solved this (mostly) by wearing sandals, but wearing sandals during a shower is never quite as nice as… well, as not wearing sandals in the shower.
 Overall, the Helio is a decently comfortable shower to use, but not our favorite of the bunch.

-The Helio really performs well compared to the rest of the showers we tested.
+The Helio performs well compared to the rest of the showers we tested.
 It boasts pretty high pressure that pairs with a relatively small shower head to make your 2.9 gallons last longer.
-As a result, this was one of the longest-lasting showers we tested.
+As a result, this was one of the longest-lasting showers we tested, at just under 6 minutes.
 Though Nemo doesn't advertise it as a solar shower, the black sides and clear top facilitate an easy solar option to heat up your shower.
-You can also easily heat water on a stove and add it that way if you'd rather go that route.
+You can also easily heat water on a stove and add it that way instead.

-The tiny shower head of the Nemo definitely helps this shower last longer than its competitors but comes at the cost of lessened efficiency in coverage during cleaning.
-It has the lowest rate of flow of any of the showers we tested, at just 2.2 L/min.
-Again, this translates into a longer shower time, but at a slight cost in effectiveness of the spray.
+The tiny showerhead of the Nemo helps this shower last longer than its competitors but comes at the cost of lessened efficiency in coverage during cleaning.
+It has one of the lowest rates of flow among models we tested, at just 2.2 L/min.
+Again, this translates into a longer shower time, but at a slight cost in the effectiveness of the spray.
 However, the amount of pressure you can build up in the Helio helps combat any loss in cleaning power - you literally can't overpressurize this shower!
 The Helio is a pretty smooth combination of traits, making it a pretty functional shower overall.

 Ease of Set Up

 The Helio is a relatively easy shower to get set up.
-It's pretty self-explanatory and all the pieces stay attached at all times.
+It's pretty self-explanatory, and all the pieces stay attached at all times.
 Just take it out of its little bag, fill it with water, and you're ready to scrub-a-dub-dub!
 The biggest challenge we found is the very narrow opening on top of this shower.
 Not only did it beg to be filled at a faucet (which may or may not be available, depending on where you're planning to use it), but it's an incredibly difficult design to actually close without spilling water.
 We spilled a LOT of water in our trial and error using this shower.
-However, the XL version of the Helio has a much larger and wider opening with a threaded lid that makes it easy to literally dunk the entire thing into a stream to fill it up if you so desire.
+However, the XL version of the Helio has a much larger and wider opening with a threaded lid that makes it much easier to dunk the entire thing into a stream to fill it up.

-The Helio is constructed of polyurethane-coated plastic and neoprene hoses attached securely with metal clamps.
-It gives off the feel of being a durable unit capable of withstanding a good amount of abuse, and we definitely found that to be the case!
-Plastic pieces are thick and feel solid and attachment points are well-sealed and showed no signs of wear even at the end of our long summer of carting it around everywhere we could think of to clean anything that was even remotely dirty.
+The Helio is constructed of polyurethane-coated plastic and two neoprene tubes attached securely with metal clamps.
+It gives off the feel of being a reasonably durable unit capable of withstanding a good amount of abuse, and we found that to be the case.
+Plastic pieces are thick and feel solid, and attachment points are well-sealed and showed no signs of wear even at the end of our long summer of carting it around everywhere we could think of to clean anything that was even remotely dirty.

-Compared to something like the Simple Shower, which weighs less than an ounce, the Helio looks like a bit of a monster.
-But considering what you get in that 1.4lb package, it's actually a pretty portable shower!
-We love how small it packs, squishing from 17in when full, down to just 5.5in!
+Compared to some of the itty bitty options out there, the Helio looks like a bit of a monster.
+But considering what you get in this 1.4lb package, it's actually a pretty portable shower.
+We love how small it packs, squishing from 17in when full, down to just 5.5in.
 Even when it's full of water, 2.9 gallons weighs just under 24lbs, and no one is asking you to tie it 7ft up in a tree!
 The convenient handle over the top makes it pretty easy to carry as well, even for decent distances.

 That being said, the Helio probably isn't making the cut for a lightweight backpacking trip.
-It's portable but definitely not THAT portable when you could just jump in the lake or grab a lighter, simpler shower like the Advanced Elements 5-Gallon.
+It's portable but definitely not THAT portable when you could just jump in the lake or grab a lighter, simpler shower.
 We also don't love how the hose and foot pump drag on the ground when you carry it.
-The hose you can obviously coil up and carry, but the proximity of the foot pump to the bottom of the shower prevent it from being easily grabbed and lifted off the ground, but is long enough to drag the whole thing in the dirt as you make your way from the stream back up to your campsite.
-But at the end of the day, for the functionality you get, the Helio is surprisingly portable!
+The hose you can obviously coil up and carry, but the proximity of the foot pump to the bottom of the shower prevents it from being easily grabbed and lifted off the ground, but is long enough to drag the whole thing in the dirt as you make your way from the lake back up to your campsite.
+But at the end of the day, for the functionality you get, the Helio is pleasantly portable.

 If you're looking to get a camp shower that can be used for more than just showering - to bathe the dog, clean your surfboard, wash the dishes, rinse muddy shoes - and do it all easily, then the Helio is the shower for you.
-Rather than one specific use, the Nemo is good at everything.
-And with a pretty good amount of portability either packed or standing up in the bed of your truck, we think you'll find a lot of uses for this handy little shower, no matter how you like to get outside.
+Rather than being relegated to just one specific use, the Nemo is pretty good at just about everything.
+And with a decent level of portability either packed or standing up in the bed of your truck, we think you'll find a lot of uses for this handy little shower, no matter how you like to get outside.

 We are big fans of the Nemo Helio, with its unique and highly versatile design, we found it easy and enjoyable to clean anything we dirty.
 From sandy kayaks and dirty dishes to muddy dogs and stinky campers, the Helio cleans it all and makes it look easy.
 Though it may not be the most comfortable shower you'll ever take, or the cheapest shower you can buy, the amount of situations you can make better and cleaner with the Nemo is nearly limitless!